 BillionGraves Golden Egg Contest has officially begun!

-The clue: What was the date (day, month and year) that NASA introduced the Mercury Seven astronaut team to the world?
+What was the date (day, month and year) of the first celebration of Earth Day?

 Remember to follow all the guidelines and rules to qualify for the challenge each week!
 A quick refresher on the basic rules:

-- If you find a headstone with the special date (day, month AND year), you’ve found a BillionGraves Easter Egg!
+- If you find a headstone with the special date as either the Birth or Death date (day, month AND year), you’ve found a BillionGraves Easter Egg!

 - Take a picture and upload it to BillionGraves through the mobile application